CubeMD/CubeMD.github.io/_pages/about.md

 I noticed the field of **deep learning** around the same time, and it immediately caught my attention.
 The achievements of **OpenAI** and **DeepMind** were astounding, and I used my game development and programming skills to create my own **small neuroevolution project**.
 It was also the time when I first learned about **connecting game engines to Python** and wrote my first lines of **Tensorflow code**.

 I enrolled in a **Game Design and Development program at Centennial College in Toronto** and moved there to make it a full-time job.
-The program covered all aspects of game development in **Unity**, and I put emphasis on learning **C#** and **Deep Reinforcement Learning**.
+The program covered all aspects of game development in **Unity**, and I put emphasis on learning **C#** and **deep reinforcement learning**.
 During my studies, I took part in various game jams and projects, which taught me the practical aspects of game development.

-Since I've graduated I have been focusing on **learning Python** and **Deep Reinforcement Learning** related topics.
+Since I've graduated I have been focusing on **learning Python** and **deep reinforcement learning** related topics.
 I also made a couple projects where I tested **different hypothesis related to the environment design** and volunteer to develop a learning based AI for an **RTS game "Sanctuary"**.
 Writing articles is also one of the directions that I am currently exploring.

-There were 42 "I" and 23 "learn" throughout this text, I hope it didn't annoy you too much :)
+There were 42 "I" and 25 "learn" throughout this text, I hope it didn't annoy you too much :)